What are Employee Benefits?

 Frequently Asked Questions

-What is the minimum wage according to the USA compensation law?
+What is the minimum wage according to the Netherlands compensation law?

-According to the USA compensation law, the minimum wage of an individual is $7.25 per hour.
+According to the labor laws in the Netherlands, the minimum wage is 1,725 Euros per month.